We will begin to accept applications for OYO 2018 on February 1, 2018

 - 20+ years of age (OYO Camp Staff)

-- Ohio requires that you complete and submit a clean BCI & FBI background check to A4K that is valid for the entire week of camp
+- Ohio requires that you complete and submit a clean BCI & FBI background check that is valid for the entire week of camp

 - We ask that you complete and submit proof of your BCI/FBI before you can attend camp training (typically held in early June)